 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 While buying furniture and home decor online is certainly convenient, sometimes you just want to go to a physical store to check out the products in person.

-The pop-up shops will have smaller assortments of products like decorative accents and seasonal pieces available for in-store purchase.
+Sad you don’t live near Massachusetts?
+There might be another in-person opportunity close to you.
+The company has also opened four pop-up shops with smaller assortments of products like decorative accents and seasonal pieces available for in-store purchase.

 The pop-up shops will be open until Oct.
 31 and are located at the Woodfield Mall in Schaumburg, Illinois, the Streets at Southpoint in Durham, North Carolina, the King of Prussia Mall in King of Prussia, Pennsylvania, and Tysons Corner Center in Tysons, Virginia.

 This story was originally published March 28 and has been updated with new information.